2018ik/2018ik.github.io/_wiki/canaan.markdown

 ## Background

 **Canaan** (also known as the good land or promised land) is the land promised by God to the children of Israel, beginning with a promise to Abraham.
+This is a land full of life and diversity in its topography, each typifying an aspect of the all-inclusive Christ.
+Although Abraham was promised this land in the Old Testament, the New Testament experience of this land hinges on the Spirit, as revealed by Paul in Galatians 3: the blessing of Abraham to the gentiles is actually the promise that all can receive the Spirit by faith.
+This Spirit is the consummated, all-inclusive, compound, life-giving Spirit which the Lord Jesus became through death and resurrection (1 Cor.
+15:45).

 There is always a battle for the good land; all the battles in the Old Testament were concerned with the good land (Josh.
 1:2-6; 5:11-6:27).